aws-samples/sample-for-waf-classic-to-wafv2-migrate-and-cleanup/scripts/README.md

 ## Support

-This is sample code provided for migrating and cleanup WAFv1 Classic.
+This is sample code provided for migrating and cleanup WAF Classic.
 For production use, please review and test thoroughly in your environment.

 ---